-- (a) Hard copies of the contract; - (b) Material certifications/process operation sheets; and - (c) Drawings used to manufacture the units and return shipping information. - (4) The Government will return samples that pass testing and are not destroyed during evaluation to the contractor at the Government's expense for the contractor to include as part of the total contract quantity to be delivered under the contract.
+- (b) Material certifications/process operation sheets; and - (c) Drawings used to manufacture the units and return shipping information. - (4) The Government will return samples that pass testing and are not destroyed during evaluation to the contractor at the Government's expense for the contractor to include as part of the total contract quantity to be delivered under the contract.
 The contractor and Government may agree to dispose of samples not destroyed when the cost of the item does not justify the shipping expense.
+If the Government does not return approved samples that pass testing to the contractor, the Government will consider those samples as part of the contract quantity for payment and delivery.

+129 (latest revision), paragraph 5.11.
+The contractor shall send samples by traceable means (e.g., certified or registered mail, United Parcel Service, Federal Express).
+The contractor shall include

-If the Government does not return approved samples that pass testing to the contractor, the Government will consider those samples as part of the contract quantity for payment and delivery. - (5) If samples fail testing, the Government may reject the entire contract lot from which the contractor took the samples.
-The Government may, at its discretion, retain samples that fail testing without obligation to the contractor. - (b) PLT conducted by the Government.
+(5) If samples fail testing, the Government may reject the entire contract lot from which the contractor took the samples.
+The Government may, at its discretion, retain samples that fail testing without obligation to the contractor.

+(b) PLT conducted by the Government.
 The contractor is responsible to produce the production lot(s), and the Government is responsible to conduct the test.
 The PLT shall be separately priced with a PLT CLIN to cover the cost of the approved samples that are consumed, destroyed, or otherwise rendered unusable during testing.
 The Government shall return any useable samples to the contractor upon completion of testing for delivery with the production quantity of the same lot.
 The contracting officer shall insert the negotiated price for the PLT CLIN at time of award.
 Solicitations and awards shall include the procurement note E04 when PLT is required.
 For automated acquisitions, the fill-in information for the procurement note is completed in the solicitation.
 The contracting officer will obtain the fill-in information for manual acquisitions from the data field in the Product Master.